OctopusDeploy/docs/docs/administration/high-availability/configuring-octopus-for-high-availability.md

 ![](/docs/images/3048862/3278424.png)

-The Octopus home directory is local to each specific node, andÂ *should not be shared*Â between nodes.Â This is usually atÂ `C:\Octopus`.
+The Octopus home directory is local to each specific node, and *should not be shared* between nodes.
+This is usually at `C:\Octopus`.

 ![](/docs/images/3048862/3278425.png)